fscorrupt/awesome-stars/README.md

 ## Go

+- [secureworks/chaosbernie](https://github.com/secureworks/chaosbernie) - Azure as an external process source for psDoom-ng
 - [mickael-kerjean/webpty](https://github.com/mickael-kerjean/webpty) - A secure webshell
 - [kata-containers/kata-containers](https://github.com/kata-containers/kata-containers) - Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload
 - [stakater/IngressMonitorController](https://github.com/stakater/IngressMonitorController) - A Kubernetes controller to watch ingresses and create liveness alerts for your apps/microservices in UptimeRobot, StatusCake, Pingdom, etc.  – [✩Star] if you're using it!